tableau/server-client-python/docs/api-ref.md

 Name  |  Description
 :--- | :---
 `pagenumber` | The page number of the returned results.
-The defauilt value is 1.
+The default value is 1.
 `pagesize` |  The number of items to return with each page (the default value is 100).
 `sort()`      | Returns a iterable set of `Sort` objects.
 `filter()` | Returns an iterable set of `Filter` objects.